augustinas/from-zero-to-hero-with-RSpec/what_is_testing.md

 #So how do you add this awesome super power to your toolkit?#

-Simply read the next section (Install RSpec and Make Those Tests Green)(./README.md), to try RSpec and automated testing out for yourself, and become a automation super hero!
+Simply read the next section [Install RSpec and Make Those Tests Green](./README.md), to try RSpec and automated testing out for yourself, and become a automation super hero!